linnanwang/AlphaX-NASBench101/README.md

 ## Usage

-After prepared all dependencies, execute the following commands to start the search:
+After preparing all dependencies, execute the following commands to start the search:

 **MCTS without meta_DNN** (Fast on CPU)
 ```